Factors that influence Animation cost: medical animation pricing

 Stay organized – Having reference for what kind of Animation you want or like helps us produce animation you’ll love.

 Plan – Think through the timing of your animation, what you want to see in each scene, and what will be seen or heard in your animation.
 Don’t have time for this?
 We offer creative development services so we can do this work for you!
 Ask us for more details about this service.

 Take your time – Costs go up during rush jobs.
 Many standard animation jobs take 4-6 weeks.
 More complex jobs can take 2-4 months.
 Can we do all this in a 1-2 weeks?
 Yes, no problem in most situations however increases cost may occur depending on how many team members we have to add to complete your job by a specific due date.

 How long does it take to produce an animated film?

-The first stage of creating a 3D animated film is developing a script and a suitable visual story in the form of storyboards.
+The first stage to create a 3D animated film is developing a script and a suitable visual story in the form of storyboards.
 This generally takes 3-8 weeks.
-If your team provides these elements that are well developed, then we start at the next step, the production phase and thus skip the first stage the Creative Development and exploratory stage.
+If your team provides these elements that are well developed, then we start the next step which is the production phase.
 The second stage is the actual production of the animation which takes a further 2-6 months depending on the complexity and if you’re ordering rush job status.
 Often times there are at least two feedback revision rounds and then updates along the way as it makes sense to do so without slowing the production process down.
 During production time clients usually need to submit our major updates to legal and regulatory boards for approval.
-Since approval process times vary it’s challenging to estimate total production time, however this information should be considered when planning and calculating overall time for the production.
+Since approval process times vary.
+Total production time is challenging to estimate, however, planning and calculating the overall time for the production considers this information.